 The honey-scented flower-heads of the donkey’s ears or Oldenburgia grandis are velvety, whitish and daisy-like, emerging solitary from the centre of stem-tip leaf rosettes.
 The involucre at the flowerhead base is rounded.

 When the flower-heads mature they assume the characteristic hairy thistle-like flat-topped appearance.
-There is a multitude of creamy stamens, surrounded by purplish ray flowers that later change to an orange-brown colour when the seed-head develops.
-The seed-head finally breaks open to release brown nutlet seeds.
-They have bristles attached at the tips (www.plantzafrica.com).
+There is a multitude of creamy stamens, surrounded by purplish ray flowers that later change to an orange-brown colour when the fruit develops.
+The flowerhead diameter is about 10 cm to 13 cm.